Lectures on LHC Physics: QCD

+is best expressed in terms of the energy fraction $z$ and the azimuthal angle $\phi$.
 In other words, separating the $(n+1)$-particle space into an $n$-particle phase space and a $(1 \to 2)$ splitting phase space is possible without any approximation, and all we have to take care of is the correct prefactors in the new parameterization.
-The third direction of $p_c$ we can translate into $z$ in a convenient reference frame for the momenta appearing in the Sudakov decomposition